 Delegation Skills List and Examples

-When you’re interviewing for a management position or another job where you will have a supervisory role, it’s important to be able to show the interviewer that you have effective delegation skills.
+When you’re interviewing for a management position or another job where you will have a supervisory role, it’s important to be able to show that you have effective delegation skills.

-Delegation in a work setting typically means the transfer of responsibility for a task from a manager to a subordinate.
+In a work setting, delegation typically means the transfer of responsibility for a task from a manager to a subordinate.
 The decision to delegate is usually made by the manager.
-However, sometimes the employee volunteers to take on an expanded role.
+However, sometimes an employee will volunteer to take on an expanded role.

 Delegation can also happen when there is a less formal line of authority.
 For example, a member of a peer group who has been designated as a leader of a team might delegate tasks to her peers in the group.

 Delegation of duties does not necessarily imply a transfer of responsibility.
-A manager might ask a subordinate to take on a responsibility such as hiring an administrative assistant, but he or she will remain in a position to review the actions and provide guidance to his or her staff member.
+For instance, a manager may ask a subordinate to hire an administrative assistant, but the manager will still review the actions the subordinate takes to accomplish this task, and provide guidance.

 Being able to delegate is important for a supervisor or manager.
 She needs to be able to trust her employees with responsibilities, while still ensuring that the work is done well.